chaithanyakumarreddy57-spec/simple-interest-calculator/CODE_OF_CONDUCT.md

 We pledge to make participation respectful and harassment-free.

 ## Our Standards
-- Respectful communication
-- Constructive feedback
-- Inclusive behavior
+Be respectful, inclusive, and constructive.

 ## Enforcement Responsibilities
-Maintainers enforce rules.
+Project maintainers are responsible for enforcing standards.

 ## Scope
-Applies to all project spaces.
+Applies to all contributors and project spaces.

 ## Enforcement
-Violations will be addressed.
+Violations may result in warnings or bans.

 ## Enforcement Guidelines
-Warnings or actions may be taken.
+Maintainers will follow guidelines to determine consequences for unacceptable behavior.

 ## Attribution
-Adapted from Contributor Covenant.
+This Code of Conduct is adapted from the Contributor Covenant.